-If you do online shopping or have an online business of your own, you must have seen the Terms and Conditions.
+If you do online shopping or have an online business of your own, you must have seen the Terms and Conditions on a mobile app, online store, or website.

 You may even recall reviewing those Terms and Conditions when you signed up or purchased something online.